Social SafeGuard, Inc. dba SafeGuard Cyber

 Customer’s Subscription/Order Term will commence on the effective date of the Agreement or Order Form (as the case may be), and shall continue for a period of one (1) year thereafter (the “Initial Term”).
 Subject to earlier termination as provided below, following the Initial Term, Customer’s subscription will automatically renew for additional one (1) year periods (each a “Renewal Term” and together with the Initial Term comprising the “Term”), unless either Party requests termination in writing at least thirty (30) days prior to the end of the then-current Term.

-Upon termination of this Agreement for any reason: (a) all access and use rights granted to Customer pursuant to this Agreement will terminate; (b) Customer must promptly cease all use of any SafeGuard Cyber Offering; and (c) SafeGuard Cyber will, consistent with this Agreement and the SafeGuard Cyber Privacy Notice, delete any archived data associated with Customer’s account after the effective termination date.
+Upon termination of this Agreement for any reason: (a) all access and use rights granted to Customer pursuant to this Agreement will terminate; (b) Customer must promptly cease all use of any SafeGuard Cyber Offering; and (c) SafeGuard Cyber will, consistent with this Agreement and in accordance with the SafeGuard Cyber Data Processing Agreement, delete any archived data associated with Customer’s account after the effective termination date.
 If Customer wants to receive a copy of its archived data, then it shall provide SafeGuard Cyber with a written request for the data at least thirty (30) days prior to the effective termination date.
 Sections 1 (Definitions), 2 (Access and Use Rights; Responsibilities; Restrictions), 3 (Professional Services), 5 (Term; Termination; Suspension), 7 (Confidentiality), 10 (Limitation of Liability), 12 (U.S. Government Customers), and 13 (General), and all liabilities that accrue prior to termination shall survive the expiration or termination of this Agreement for any reason.

 6.1.
 Data Security.
 SafeGuard Cyber delivers industry-leading, scalable, cloud-based SaaS Products and Offerings with high security, availability and dependability, built on System and Organizational Controls (SOC) II compliant Amazon Web Services infrastructure, and powered by advanced Machine Learning.